tkhan11/Big-Data-Hadoop-Project/README.md

 Dependencies: Cloudera Hadoop framework running on VMWARE

 Prerequisite:
-* First we have to create a input directory named Superstoredata at HDFS and then we have to put superstore.csv ,transaction.csv and customer.csv in it.
+* First we have to create an input directory named Superstoredata at HDFS and then we have to put superstore.csv ,transaction.csv and customer.csv on it.

 * For save Button to work you have to create a folder named Reports at /home/cloudera/Desktop/